 For a more detailed overview of code signing, please read SSL.com’s Introduction to Code Signing article.

 To support a range of developer authentication needs, SSL.com offers both OV and EV code signing certificates.
 EV certificates are required for signing Windows drivers, and, unlike OV, are stored on a FIPS USB token.
+To find out more about the differences between EV and OV code signing certificates, please read this FAQ.

 Detailed instructions on ordering, retrieving, and working with code signing certificates can be found in the following SSL.com how-tos: